 When using a sewer hook-up, keep the dump valves closed until a tank becomes full or when preparing to leave the site.
 This keeps the solids in suspension, allowing them to be carried out with the liquids when the dump valve is opened.
 If the valve is left open, the liquids will drain off, leaving solids in the tank.
 Should this accidentally happen, disconnect the hose, fill the tank about half full with water, and drive a few miles to dislodge the solids.
 A few starts and stops will aid in the process.
 Then reconnect the hose and drain in the normal manner.

 Holding Tank Level Indicators

-See "Systems Monitor Panel" in Appliances section for further information on the monitor panel and checking tank levels.
-See "Tank Capacities" for your model in Introduction section.
+See Systems Monitor Panel in Section 4-Appliances for further information on the monitor panel and checking tank levels.

+See Specifications in Section 1-Introduction for tank capacities for your model.